Practical Guide

 /promote — Layer 3

-When a pattern proves valuable across multiple reviews, promote it to curated memory with /promote.
+When a pattern proves valuable across multiple reviews, promote it to curated memory — the framework’s durable Layer 3 — with /promote.
 Requires your explicit approval (Principle #7).

 /batch-evaluate — Audit